 This behemoth is a huge 3D printer, one of the many immense beasts that German manufacturer BigRep sell to their industrial clientele.
 Used for prototyping and in the medical, automotive and aerospace sectors, the BigRep Studio weighs in at over a quarter of a ton.

 BigRep sell a number of custom materials for use in their large 3D printers, including commonly used printer filaments like PLA and PETG, as well as more niche materials such as flexible filaments, HT and HS.
 The advanced air filtration system, completely enclosed build area and tool steel nozzle make it perfect for 3D printing carbon fiber filaments, ASA, and Polyamides like Nylon.

-11. Concept Laser X Line 2000R — Gargantuan 3D Printer for metal
+11. Concept Laser X Line 2000R — Largest 3D printer in the world

 - Company based: Germany

 - Build volume: 800 x 400 x 500 mm